tobiasb/tasmota-manager/README.md

 Usage: manage-tasmotas.py [OPTIONS]

 Options:
-  --ip TEXT      IP address of an individual device to update --config TEXT  Path to configuration file [required] --cidr TEXT    CIDR to scan for Tasmota devices to update --help         Show this message and exit.
+  --ip TEXT            IP address of an individual device to update --config TEXT        Path to configuration file  [required] --cidr TEXT          CIDR to scan for Tasmota devices to update --web-password TEXT  WebPassword to use when calling Tasmota API --log-level TEXT
+  --dry                Dry run only, only output discovered devices, will not
+                       update their configuration
+  --help               Show this message and exit.
 ```

 The config file supports default values that apply to all devices as well as device specific overrides.
 It looks like this: